Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 They stopped for water at the east end of the park, and Ava noticed to her mild chagrin that while she was puffing, Allison wasn’t breathing any faster at all.
 Clearly, less time in the office and more time in the gym was needed.

 "I don’t want to pry, but-" she began, then trailed off at the subtle shift in Allison’s body language.
-It was subtle, but she seemed to be… annoyed?
+It was subtle, but she seemed to be... annoyed?
 Tense?

 "No interview," she said bluntly.